 Knowledge, Qualifications, Skills, and Abilities

-- Ability to assess and make observations regarding a defendant’s behavior (e.g. facial expressions, movements, body language);
+4. Ability to assess and make observations regarding a defendant’s behavior (e.g., facial expressions, movements, body language);

-- Providing informed consent and orienting defendants to the evaluation process;
+10. Ability to provide informed consent and orientation to defendants to the evaluation process;

-- Ability to maintain sensitive and confidential information;
+12. Ability to maintain sensitive and confidential information and the highest ethical standards;

 Education and Experience

-REQUIRED: Master’s degree in the behavioral sciences, and a minimum of one (1) year of relevant work experience; Licensure (or receipt within one (1) year of hiring) as a Licensed Independent Social Worker (LISW) or Licensed Professional Clinical Counselor (LPCC) from the State of Ohio Counselor, Social Worker and Marriage & Family Therapist Board.
-A Psychology Assistant with an appropriate Master’s Degree also satisfies the educational requirement.
+Required: Master’s degree in the behavioral sciences, and a minimum of one (1) year of relevant work experience; licensure (or receipt within one (1) year of hiring) as a Licensed Independent Social Worker (LISW) or Licensed Professional Clinical Counselor (LPCC) from the State of Ohio Counselor, Social Worker and Marriage & Family Therapist Board.
+A Psychology Assistant with an appropriate Master’s Degree and licensure, with coursework and supervised experience in psychological test administration/interpretation, may also be considered.

 Physical Demands and Work Environment